 As part of the compliance with the Standards Internal Audit self assesses to identify areas where further development can enhance the Service.
-The self assessment took place in April 2019 and as a result a Quality Assurance Improvement Plan (QAIP) has been formulated and is reported for information at Appendix 5.
+The self assessment will be undertaken by the end of August 2020 and as a result a Quality Assurance Improvement Plan (QAIP) will be formulated and reported.